 Having trouble applying online?
 Feel free to give the customer service hotline a call or visit a local branch (if applicable).

-What to Do If You’re Denied for an Online Loan
+What to Do If You’re Denied an Online Loan

-In the event you apply and are denied for an online loan, you have a few options.
+In the event you apply for an online loan and are denied, you have a few options.

 Return to the drawing board.

-We’re there other lenders that you were considering, but didn’t apply with?
-It may be worth a shot if you meet their minimum qualification criteria.
-And if you used a loan search tool, it may be worthwhile to give another one a shot as they may have other lenders in their network that will loan the funds to you.
+Were there other lenders that you were considering, but didn’t apply to?
+If you meet their minimum qualification criteria, it may be worth a shot applying to some other financial institution.
+If you used a loan search tool, it may be worthwhile using it again as it may help you find other lenders in their network that will loan the funds to you.

-You also have the option to get someone with good credit to cosign a loan for you.
-It’s risky business as it means they’ll be on the hook for the amount owed if you default on the loan.
-But it’s an easy way to get through the lender’s red tape.
+You also have the option to get someone with good credit to co-sign a loan for you.
+It’s risky business for the co-signer as it means they’ll be on the hook for the amount owed if you default on the loan.
+But, if they’re okay with taking that risk, it might be an easier way for you to get through a lender’s red tape.

 Work on your credit rating.

 Not in a rush to secure a loan?
 Consider working on your credit profile to raise your score.
-That way, you won’t be denied or need a cosigner the next time around.
+That way, you may not be denied or need a co-signer the next time around.